temach/reports/INR-Lab-4-ospf.md

 **Deployment**

-Create a new router `static` that has its own LAN but is not running OSPF.
+Create a new router called `static` that has its own LAN but is not running OSPF.
 This LAN is reachable via a static route on `routera` as shown on the topology below (on the bottom-left):

 ![lab4-ospf - GNS3_282](INR-Lab-4-ospf.assets/lab4-ospf%20-%20GNS3_282.png)